zonesql/zonesql.github.io/index.md

 ## Download and Installation

 ### Release
-Download a built release using the links above.
-Download and uncompress into a web accessible area, and then complete the [necessary settings](https://github.com/zonesql/zonesql/blob/master/README.md#configuration) in config.php.
+Download the latest release, pre-built, optimised and ready for use.
+Download and uncompress into a web accessible area, and then complete the [required settings](https://github.com/zonesql/zonesql/blob/master/README.md#configuration) in config.php.

+<a href="https://github.com/zonesql/zonesql.github.io/blob/master/zonesql-1.0.0.zip" id="download-zip" class="button"><span>Download ZoneSQL 1.0.0 (zip)</span></a>

+<a href="https://github.com/zonesql/zonesql.github.io/blob/master/zonesql-1.0.0.tar.gz" id="download-tar.gz" class="button"><span>Download ZoneSQL 1.0.0 (tar.gz)</span></a>

 ### Download Source
 Please see the github [README](https://github.com/zonesql/zonesql#download-source) for instructions how to quickly and easily download the source.
 Tools are also made available to build and compile your source to create your own release.